 According to Antonio Gramsci—an Italian Marxist philosopher who was imprisoned under Mussolini’s fascist regime—the concept of cultural hegemony describes how beliefs, values, and attitudes that reinforce existing power systems become so common sense and naturalized (e.g. “programming is a 21st century skill that all children should learn”) in specific temporal and spatial contexts that they go unquestioned [31].
 Hegemonic BPC discourses are made up of language and practices that are intended to expand the number of people who are schooled in computer science education and work in computing fields.
 Steeped in nationalistic and economic anxieties about global competition, there is a general goal by liberal and conservative leaders in science, technology, engineering, and mathematics (STEM) power positions to increase the participation of all U.S. citizens in computing (e.g. CS4All), but within computer education research these discourses often center on those communities who are demographically categorized (within the borders and terms of the nation-state) as underrepresented (e.g. by gender, race, ethnicity, disability, and so on).

-While there is undoubtedly much more work we need to do in regards to increasing representation in computing education and employment, a growing number of scholars have been challenging hegemonic BPC discourses by drawing attention to how the social, cultural, and material conditions of life inside and outside of computing classrooms and workplaces constitute the phenomenon of underrepresentation.
+While there is undoubtedly much more work we need to do in regard to increasing representation in computing education and employment, a growing number of scholars have been challenging hegemonic BPC discourses by drawing attention to how the social, cultural, and material conditions of life inside and outside of computing classrooms and workplaces constitute the phenomenon of underrepresentation.
 For example, Jane Margolis and colleagues show how K-12 computer science education serves as a window into how racial, gender, and class inequalities are reproduced in schools [44].
 Institutional structures and cultural stereotypes about who can or should excel with computing inevitably track young women and youth of color out of computing classes.
 In their work on generative justice in STEM education, Ron Eglash and colleagues point out how racial and ethnic underrepresentation may be fueled by larger structural injustices that make life generally more difficult for people of color than their White counterparts, including but not limited to the Black-White wealth gap and environmental racism [16].
 They make the case that these types of issues must be confronted with more equitable representation, but that increasing representational diversity may not be the answer to overcoming them; more Black technologists working on resource extraction does not, in and of itself, make the process any less ecologically harmful.
 Indeed, representational diversity alone cannot undo histories of structural injustices, discrimination, and violence.

 In terms of looking at the institutions that make up computing disciplines themselves, Black women computer education scholars and researchers have been leaders in making visible how the structures of White supremacy and patriarchy persist in these fields (e.g. [22] [58]) In their discussion about intersectionality theory in the field of human-computer interactions, Yolanda Rankin and Jakita Thomas detail interpersonal and structural patterns of exclusion and injustice in how Black women’s research—especially research which uses intersectional lenses—has often been devalued and unrecognized as legitimate knowledge production within White institutions [57].
 These types of barriers can limit access to funding, promotion, and other career benchmarks that computing disciplines and fields demand.
 In their sharp structural critique of STEM diversity and inclusion efforts for women of color, Kimberly Scott and Steve Elliott shift our frame of reference for such efforts with an analysis that compares them to southern sharecropping labor markets after the U.S. Civil War [64].
 Without smoothing over temporal and spatial contextual differences, they argue that both position women of color as commodities to serve institutionalized capital that is largely controlled by White men, often at the expense of personal health and wellbeing.